EFSI-DETR: Efficient Frequency-Semantic Integration for Real-Time Small Object Detection in UAV Imagery: Experiments

 In comparison with detectors specifically designed for small object detection, such as RemDet-L\citep{remdet}, the proposed method also demonstrates superior performance and efficiency.
 EFSI-DETR improves AP$_s$ by 6.1\%, while also achieving gains of 3.8\% in AP and 5.3\% in AP$_{50}$.
 Furthermore, EFSI-DETR offers faster inference speed with a latency of 5.3\,ms, compared to 7.1\,ms for RemDet-L, and utilizes only 77.3\% of the parameter count, with 27.3M parameters versus 35.3M.

 Additional comparisons with recent DETR-based models further highlight the effectiveness of the proposed design.
-EFSI-DETR surpasses DEIM-RT-DETR-R50\citep{huang2024deim} by 4.9\% in AP and 5.0\% in AP$_{50}$, demonstrating substantial improvements in small object detection with AP$_s$ exceeding by 5.8\%.
-With only 65.0\% of the parameters of DEIM-RT-DETR-R50, EFSI-DETR achieves competitive efficiency and outperforms in most key metrics.
+EFSI-DETR surpasses DEIM-RT-DETRv2-R50\citep{huang2024deim} by 4.9\% in AP and 5.0\% in AP$_{50}$, demonstrating substantial improvements in small object detection with AP$_s$ exceeding by 5.8\%.
+With only 65.0\% of the parameters of DEIM-RT-DETRv2-R50, EFSI-DETR achieves competitive efficiency and outperforms in most key metrics.

 While our method exhibits relatively limited performance on large objects, potentially due to the representational constraints inherent in the parameter-efficient architecture when capturing fine-grained details, this trade-off remains well justified.
 The proposed design achieves substantial improvements in small object detection precision while maintaining real-time inference speed, which aligns closely with the core requirements of UAV-based object detection scenarios.
 In future work, we plan to further investigate adaptive multi-scale fusion mechanisms to alleviate the degradation on large objects, aiming to achieve a more balanced detection performance across different object scales without sacrificing efficiency.